crustio/Crust-Grants-Program/applications/box.md

 Help us locate your project in the Crust landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
+We want to make it easier for front-end developers to build appications for decentralized web as well as close the gap between non-tech-savvy individuals and decentralized web.
+For this purpose we combine IPFS, Libp2p, IPLD and Crust to build the platform.
 * What need(s) does your project meet?
 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?
+No, closest ones are FleekHQ and Ceramic.
   * If so, how is your project different?
+They provide a wrapper that connects developer to a certain backend (like IPFS for file storage and gunDb for database) at an extra cost to both end-users and developer.
+We are developing a protocol and not just a wrapper and give the option to user to set up this backend himself at no cost as a package.

   * If not, are there similar projects in related ecosystems?

 ## Team